Prairie Women's Health Centre of Excellence

 Research discussion paper for the Northwest Métis Women's Health Research Committee

-L. McCallum-McLeod, K. Willson
+L. McCallum-McLeod and K. Willson

 Sexual Violence and Dislocation as Social Risk Factors Involved in the Acquisition of HIV Among Manitoba Women

-I. McKeown, S. Reid, S. Turner, P. Orr
+I. McKeown, S. Reid, S. Turner and P. Orr

 Sharing Our Stories On Promoting Health and Community Healing: An Aboriginal Women's Health Project

-C. Deiter, L. Otway
+C. Deiter and L. Otway

 A Winnipeg Workshop with Kim Anderson hosted by Prairie Women's Health Centre of Excellence, Aboriginal Self-Governance Program & Institute of Urban Studies